ACEmulator/ACE/docs/SINGLE_PLAYER_BUILD_AND_TEST.md

-# ACE Single Player build and test
+# OpenDereth build and test

 Building requires the .NET 10 SDK on Windows.
 The packaging script publishes the launcher and server self-contained for Windows x64 and the optional Decal helper self-contained for Windows x86.
 Users of the finished package do not need a separate .NET installation.